napulen/dandelot/README.md

 # dandelot
 Reading music as a game.

-A game made by Nestor Napoles Lopez in April 2019.
+A game made by Néstor Nápoles López in April 2019.

 Presented at the Learning Music Through Play (LMusTP) conference 2019.